AliffZulhelmi/aliffzulhelmi.github.io/_posts/write-up/2024-09-03-your-first-writeup.md

 ![payload](/assets/images/LEKIR-LFI2RCE/5.png) <br>

-As we can see,we are successfully executed our malicious payload Now we are able to see the list of files and directory `The result might be different depends on your payload`
+As we can see,we are successfully executed our malicious payload Now we are able to see the list of files and directory <br>
+**The result might be different depends on your payload**

 ## LFI Prevention Tips: